liqueurdetoile/DotObjectArray/README.md

 import ObjectArray from 'dot-object-array';
 const ObjectArray = require('dot-object-array').default;
 ```
-ObjectArray have been built on a ECMA6 class with webpack a named default export.
+ObjectArray have been coded with ECMA6 class standard.

 ### Browser
 DOA is available as CDN external link or can easily be installed locally.